Ovarth History, Family Crest & Coats of Arms

 Important Dates for the Ovarth family

 This web page shows only a small excerpt of our Ovarth research.
-Another 113 words (8 lines of text) covering the years 1767 and 1833 are included under the topic Early Ovarth History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1767 and 1833 are included under the topic Early Ovarth History in all our PDF Extended History products and printed products wherever possible.

 Ovarth Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ovarth has been recorded under many different variations, including Haworth, Howarth and others.

 Early Notables of the Ovarth family (pre 1700)

 More information is included under the topic Early Ovarth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ovarth family